DGHarispe/DropletGenerators/README.md

 SIGMA: Surface tension.
 radius_in: radius of inner capillary for coaxial droplet generator.
 radius_out: radius of outer capillary for coaxial droplet generator.
+cwidth: Capillary channel width for rectangular capillaries of T-Junction.
+cheight: Capillary channel height for rectangular capillaries of T-Junction.
 uemax: Max discretisation error for the velocity field.
-size_domm: Side length of the (square) domain.
-rho1_val: Density of the inner phase.
-rho2_val: Density of the outer phase.
+size_domm: Side length of the (square) domain. rho1_val / rho_in: Density of the inner phase. rho2_val / rho_out: Density of the outer phase.
-mu1_val: Viscosity of the inner phase.
+mu1_val / mu_in: Viscosity of the inner phase.
-mu2_val: Viscosity of the outer phase.
+mu2_val / mu_out: Viscosity of the outer phase.
 oxc: Origin location on X.
 oyc: Origin location on Y.
 ozc: Origin location on Z.